SofiaCPP/IPL/website/content/slides/00_intro/_index.md

 ---
 ## How are *WE* going to learn about VMs?

-We are going to create a JavaScript interpreter from scratch!
+We are going to study and enhance a JavaScript interpreter.

 - JSImpl (tm)